Lincoln Aviator: Body

-As with the Mountaineer, the Aviator derived its body construction from the third-generation Explorer, sharing its body structure, doors, and roofline with both model lines.
-The Aviator adopts a number of styling cues from the second-generation Navigator, which gave it the nickname "Baby Navigator", with visually similar front and rear fasciae, lower door panels/running boards, grilles, and headlamps, and license-plate surrounds.
-The Aviator was styled with a Lincoln-specific dashboard, adopting a design nearly identical to the Navigator.
-Styled similar to later-1960s Lincolns, the rectangular-designed dashboard of both models featured an instrument cluster with electroluminescent gauges and needles.
-The primary visual difference between an Aviator and a Navigator is the lettering on the radio cover panel; an Aviator is lettered "LINCOLN", with its Navigator counterpart lettered "NAVIGATOR".
-As with the Navigator, the Aviator was given model-specific seats and leather, with American walnut wood trim on the doors and steering wheel.
+The Aviator derived its body construction from the third-generation Explorer, sharing its body structure, doors, and roofline with both model lines.
+The Aviator adopts a number of styling cues from the second-generation Navigator, with visually similar front and rear stayling, lower door panels/running boards, grilles, and headlamps, and license-plate surrounds.
+Styled similar to later-1960s Lincolns, the rectangular-designed instrument panel featured an instrument cluster with electroluminescent gauges and needles.
+The Aviator received model-specific seats and leather, with American walnut wood trim on the doors and steering wheel.